‘Dukono erupts every second’: Local guides warn of risks on volcano hike

 Volcanologists CNA spoke to said Mount Dukono has highly intense eruptive activity.
 It erupts every day, though eruptions generally occur in the crater area.
 Since 2008, eruptions plumes have ranged from 50m to as high as 10km.

-“However, under certain conditions when pressure increases, larger explosive eruptions can occur, such as today,” Heruningtyas Desi Purnamasari, head of the volcano team at the geological agency in Indonesia's Ministry of Energy and Mineral Resources, said.
+“However, under certain conditions when pressure increases, larger explosive eruptions can occur, such as today,” said Heruningtyas Desi Purnamasari, head of the volcano team at the geological agency in Indonesia's Ministry of Energy and Mineral Resources.

 “Today’s eruption reached a height of 10km, with incandescent material projected up to an estimated distance of 2km to 3km”.